 Fair Housing Act

+In practice, this means that an official ESA letter gives these individuals the right to have their emotional support animal live with them in most rental properties, including places that generally prohibit pets.
 The FHA also prohibits landlords from charging a pet fee or pet deposit for emotional support animals, service animals, or psychiatric service dogs.

 Frequently Asked Questions